 The goblins and the wargs turn the screw now, massing again in the valley, bolstered by “the bodyguard of Bolg, goblins of huge size with scimitars of steel.”
 Things literally look dark for our heroes, thanks to the fading light and the blood-thirsty bats: “…actual darkness was coming into a stormy sky; while still the great bats swirled about the heads and ears of elves and men, or fastened vampire-like on the stricken“.
 On each spur, the Allies are pushed back, with Bard giving ground to the east, and Thranduil pressed in tight at the south.
 It isn’t the first or last time that Tolkien will outline a battle where the good guys are surrounded and seemingly doomed, only for an unexpected relief to come from somewhere.

 Thorin appears to have gotten over his recent enmity, and issues a unity-calling rallying cry: “To me!
 To me!
 Elves and Men!
 To me!
 O my kinsfolk!“.
-The Allies give as good as they get, and soon everyone has charged back into the valley towards Thorin, which is not altogether to the delight of some: the dwarves of the Iron Hills charge “heedless of order” and Bard is unable to retrain his Lakemen soldiers.
+The Allies give as good as they get, and soon everyone has charged back into the valley towards Thorin, which is not altogether to the delight of some: the dwarves of the Iron Hills charge “heedless of order” and Bard is unable to restrain his Lakemen soldiers.

 The battle turns – the goblins “were piled in heaps till Dale was dark and hideous with their corpses” – and seems to reach a pivotal moment of victory on the back of Thorin’s glorious charge – “Thorin drove right against the bodyguard of Bolg” – but then turns once more: